-Conduct the update engineering design process when a period of time has elapsed (typically nine months minimum) since final contract plans, specification and estimates (PS&E) package was completed.
-The requirements of the update process depends on:
+An update engineering design process is required when nine months or more has elapsed since final contract Plans, Specifications, and Estimates (PS&E) package was completed.
+The requirements of the update process depend on:

 - (1) Type of project

 - (2) Adequacy and appropriateness of the original design controls and standards

 - (3) Original scope and objectives.